jackgle/ladc-gemm-scripts/README.md

 ## Examples

-(1) Detect target patterns in a signal by matched filtering
+(1) Detect target patterns in a signal by matched filtering:

 Load detect_test.mat from the 'test' directory into MATLAB.
 Run the 'run_patterndetect.m' script.
 Follow instructions from the command line.
 The extracted frames now held in the structure array can be viewed with view_struct.m